 Book club meets monthly to discuss a different book relevant to the Jewish experience.
-Reading selections are chosen by the group – see what we’ve read so far here.
+Reading selections are chosen by the group.
 To get involved, contact Book Club.

 Be challenged, engaged, and inspired through our monthly Lunch & Learns, with topics like Hidden from History No More: Jewish Women’s Activism in Second-Wave Feminism with Dr. Evelyn Beck and Tikkun Olam: Repairing the World One Senate Investigation at a Time with Elise Bean.
 To get involved, contact the Lunch & Learn coordinators.

 Judaism is passed down from generation to generation, l’dor vador, and we are the Next Dor next door!
 Next Dor is a group for young people in their 20s and 30s who want to connect to each other through Judaism.
 From small group studies to social justice collaborations, we create spaces for animated, accessible, and walk-in friendly gatherings.
 To get involved, contact Rabbi Stephanie Crawley.

 This monthly lay-led study group explores the powerful language of the Psalms.
 We engage in depth with the timeless poetry that ranges through the spectrum of human emotions, inspiring literature and liturgy across millennia and still speaking to us today.
 Reading and discussion are in English, informed by the Hebrew – no preparation is required!
 To get involved, contact Psalms.